 As is the case with other world cities, where to stay in Taipei sometimes ends up being as close to tourist attraction as possible.
 If these attractions include the aforementioned Taipei 101 and Xiangshan Mountain, you’ll want to stay in the Xinyi district.
 In spite of such high-profile tenants (these also include Breeze shopping mall and a massive Shin Kong Mitsukoshi department store) most streets in Xinyi are quiet and residential.

-Speaking of shopping in Taipei, there are few better parts of the city to stay for that than the Zhongshan district.
-In addition to hosting large department stores, you’ll also find an alluring smattering of both brand shops and small boutiques, not to mention a variety of cafes and restaurants.
-Plus, Zhongshan district is located just north of Taipei Main Station, so it’s extremely convenient.
+Speaking of shopping in Taipei, there are few better parts of the city to stay for that than the Songshan district.
+In addition to hosting Raohe street Night Market, you’ll also find an alluring smattering of both local shops and food stalls, not to mention a variety of sit-down cafes and restaurants.
+Plus, Songshan district is located adjacent to Songshan Railway Station, so it’s extremely convenient.

 Should You Stay Outside of Taipei City?